ArchiveBox/archivebox-browser-extension/README.md

 > **⚠️ Note:** At the moment, the changes required for this extension to work are not yet merged into the stable release of ArchiveBox, so you will need to run the `dev` branch by following the steps [outlined here](https://github.com/ArchiveBox/ArchiveBox#install-and-run-a-specific-github-branch).

+> **⚠️ Note for Firefox Users:** Firefoxs' default behaviour seems to block a permission request to access all pages, so you can not send pages to archivebox.
+You may have to manually enable it in `about:addons > ArchiveBox Exporter > Manage > Permissions` and enable the option `Access your data for all websites`.

 ## Features

 - Different archive modes